ashwinkumar6/safe-email-app-csharp/README.md

 ### Required SDK/Tools
 - Android 9.0 SDK
-- Latest Xcode
+- Xcode 10+

 ### Supported Platforms
 - Android 4.1+ (armeabi-v7a, x86_64)
 - iOS 8+ (ARM64, x64)

 ## Further Help
 Get your developer related questions clarified on [SAFE Dev Forum](https://forum.safedev.org/).
-If your looking to share any other ideas or thoughts on the SAFENetwork you can reach out on [SAFE Network Forum](https://safenetforum.org/)
+If you're looking to share any other ideas or thoughts on the SAFENetwork you can reach out on [SAFE Network Forum](https://safenetforum.org/)

 ## License
 This SAFE Network library is dual-licensed under the Modified BSD ([LICENSE-BSD](LICENSE-BSD) https://opensource.org/licenses/BSD-3-Clause) or the MIT license ([LICENSE-MIT](LICENSE-MIT) https://opensource.org/licenses/MIT) at your option.